 - Lived experience with domestic violence and/or housing insecurity will be considered in lieu of these professional and educational preferences.

 - Have professional proficiency in English and one of the ten designated citywide languages (preferred).
 The ten designated citywide languages are Spanish, Chinese, Russian, Bengali, Haitian, Korean, Arabic, Urdu, French, and Polish.

 - Be responsible, flexible, a self-starter and able to work well both independently and as part of a team.

 - Be an excellent oral and written communicator.

 - Have experience in interacting with people from diverse backgrounds.

 - Be familiar with Section 8 housing vouchers and public benefits related to housing access and stability such as New York City’s One-Shot Deal.

 - Be comfortable travelling regularly within the New York City metro area to support clients.

 New Destiny is an equal opportunity employer.
 People of color, people who identify as lesbian, gay, bisexual, and/or transgender, and survivors or people with lived experience of domestic violence and/or housing insecurity are encouraged to apply.

-The position has a prorated annual salary range of $55,000 to $60,000 and healthcare benefits are included.
+Salary: Prorated annual salary of $60,000 and healthcare benefits are included.
 A hybrid model allowing for work from home days will be available for this position.
 Housing Navigators will be assigned to an office in one of the five boroughs for their in-office days.
 Borough-based office preferences will be taken into consideration for these assigned locations.